-This is a complicated project, requiring attention to detail and understanding of the many systems that must be maintained during construction.
-These include city infrastructure systems, freight service, bridge lifts for river traffic, and transit operations.
-Demolishing and rebuilding a light rail trackway in this complex and congested urban environment requires significant planning and coordination.
+Guideways projects are often complicated projects, requiring attention to detail and understanding of the many systems that must be maintained during construction, which is often in or near an operating rail right of way.
 A negotiated procurement method allows TriMet to evaluate a contractor's technical experience in similar work and its safety record at the time of selection.